tcltk/tcl/doc/markdown/Class3.md

         void **dstMetadataPtr);
 ```

-The *interp* argument gives a place to write an error message when the attempt to clone the object is to fail, in which case the clone procedure must also return TCL\_ERROR; it should return TCL\_OK otherwise.
+The *interp* argument gives a place to write an error message when the attempt to clone the object is to fail, in which case the clone procedure must also return [TCL\_ERROR][catch]; it should return [TCL\_OK][catch] otherwise.
 The *srcMetadata* argument gives the address of the metadata to be cloned, and the cloned metadata should be written into the variable pointed to by *dstMetadataPtr*; a NULL should be written if the metadata is to not be cloned but the overall object copy operation is still to succeed.

 # Object method name mapping